jmespath/jmespath.jep/proposals/0000-lexical-scope.md

 to a variable is completely evaluated before binding to the variable.
 Any references to the variable are replaced with the result of this evaluation, the expression is not re-evaluated.
-This is worth clarifying specifically for projections (wildcard expressions, the flatten operator, filter expressions).
+This is worth clarifying specifically for projections (wildcard expressions, the flatten operator, slices and filter expressions).
 If the expression being bound is a projection, the evaluation of this expression effectively stops the projection.
 This means subsequent references using the `variable-ref` MUST NOT continue projecting